Introduction

 This is the main way to check the whole system for disagreements.

-is the default subcommand.
+test is the default subcommand.

 For each known edition, it runs the following for the requested testcases: